 - 1 cup of honey (or other sweetener; I like maple syrup but stick with honey if you’re following SCD)

 - 1/2 teaspoon nutmeg

 - 1/2 teaspoon cloves

 - 1/2 cup of walnuts & raisins (optional)

 * Pumpkin Puree

-- Slice the pumpkin (or other squash) in half (from stem to bottom), take out the seeds (and make toasted seeds).
+- Slice the pumpkin (or other squash, butternut squash is the sweetest, in my opinion) in half (from stem to bottom), take out the seeds (and make toasted seeds).

 - Roast the pumpkin for about 1 hour (at 350 degrees F), face down, in some water that covers the bottom of the dish.
 You can also steam the pumpkin.
 Alternatively, you can dry roast it by wrapping it in foil and placing it in the oven.
 That would also reduce the moisture in the puree.